 Finally, someone developed an idea to help rehabilitate Richmond's blighted neighborhoods that stands a decent chance of success.

-But to make it work, the city needs support of the financial community, which it alienated with the misguided plan to save some homeowners from foreclosure by seizing mortgages from lenders through eminent domain.
+But to make it work, the city needs the support of the financial community, which it alienated with the misguided plan to save some homeowners from foreclosure by seizing mortgages from lenders through eminent domain.

 Backers of that scheme have tried for a year now to bring their plan to fruition.
 They've failed miserably, for good reasons, most notably that eminent domain would not solve the problem it purports to and could place the city at great liability.